hhertout/zookoo-stm/web/docs/monitoring/self.md

 # Enable Internal Monitoring

-To monitor the health and performance of ZookooZookoo, you can enable internal monitoring features. profiling, and tracing.
+To monitor the health and performance of Zookoo, you can enable internal monitoring features. profiling, and tracing.

 All the data is exported by using open telemetry and pyroscope.